Scroll to navigation

 For path, this URL encodes and appends the new segment to the path, separated with a slash.

 For query, this URL encodes and appends the new segment to the query, separated with an ampersand (&).
-If the appended segment contains an equal sign ('=') that one will be kept verbatim and both sides of the first occurrence will be URL encoded separately.
+If the appended segment contains an equal sign (=) that one is kept verbatim and both sides of the first occurrence are URL encoded separately.

-When set, trurl will try to accept spaces as part of the URL and instead URL encode such occurrences accordingly.
+When set, trurl tries to accept spaces as part of the URL and instead URL encode such occurrences accordingly.

 According to RFC 3986, a space cannot legally be part of a URL.
 This option provides a best-effort to convert the provided string into a valid URL.

-When set, trurl will use the scheme's default port number for URLs with a known scheme, and without an explicit port number.
+When set, trurl uses the scheme's default port number for URLs with a known scheme, and without an explicit port number.

 Note that trurl only knows default port numbers for URL schemes that are supported by libcurl.